minhnguyenhai/RoomAllocator-DSS/README.md

 ## 🚀 Database Migration & Start Server with Auto Data Insertion

 This Flask server automatically inserts data into a PostgreSQL database.
-After setting up the database and running migrations, running server auto-inserts **261 records** into the `rooms` table, representing the capacity of 261 rooms in dormitory, and **2000 records** into the `student_requests` table, capturing student dormitory preferences.
+After setting up the database and running migrations, running server auto-inserts **261 records** into the `rooms` table, representing the information of 261 rooms in dormitory with a total capacity of 2280 beds, and **2000 records** into the `student_requests` table, capturing student dormitory preferences.

 1. Create a virtualenv and install the requirements:
 ```sh